 Jan Sebo is associate professor and researcher at the Matej Bel University (Faculty of Economics) in Slovakia, with a specialisation in Pension Finance, Pension Economics, Investing and Savings, Public Finance and Regulatory Policy.
 He leads the research team at the Orange Envelope platform, which provides automated independent personal finance advise and pension tracking services across all pension schemes in Slovakia.
 He is a former member of the Occupational Pension Stakeholders Group (OPSG) at EIOPA and a present member of the Financial Services User Group (FSUG) at the European Commission.

+Pierre-Henri Conac is a Professor of Financial Market Law at the University of Luxembourg where he founded the Master in European Banking and International Financial Law (LL.M.).
+He is also Max Planck Fellow at the Max Planck Institute Luxembourg and recently been appointed Acting Head of the Institute’s two research departments.
 He authored securities market regulations for the French Commission (COB) and the US SEC.
 Conac played a key role in shaping EU and national policies on company law, banking, and financial law.
 Like Rüdiger Veil, he is a former member in the category of Independent top-ranking academic of the Securities and Markets Stakeholders Group (SMSG), which advises the European Securities and Markets Authority (ESMA).

 Nicolas Véron is a senior fellow at Bruegel in Brussels and at the Peterson Institute for International Economics in Washington, DC.
 His research is mostly focused on financial systems and financial reform around the world, including global financial regulatory initiatives and current developments in the European Union.
 Nicolas Véron has authored and co-authored numerous policy papers on matters that include banking supervision and crisis management, financial reporting, the Eurozone policy framework, and economic nationalism.
 He participated as an expert in committees of the European Parliament, national parliaments in EU member states, and US Congress.
 In addition, Nicolas Véron is an independent non-executive board member at the Trade Repository arm of DTCC.